juanitogan/p8-programming-fonts/README.md

   * [**PICO-8 ROM OEM**](https://github.com/juanitogan/p8-programming-fonts/raw/master/bitmap-fonts/p8-rom-oem.fon)
   * [**PICO-8 ROM Mono**](https://github.com/juanitogan/p8-programming-fonts/raw/master/bitmap-fonts/p8-rom-mono.fon)
   * [**PICO-8 ROM Mono OEM**](https://github.com/juanitogan/p8-programming-fonts/raw/master/bitmap-fonts/p8-rom-mono-oem.fon)
+    * In my opinion, you want these over the TTFs because they won't _aa-blur_ on you.
 * TrueType fonts:
   * [PICO-8 forum discussion: PICO-8.ttf + variants](http://www.lexaloffle.com/bbs/?tid=3760)
     * Hopefully, these will be updated soon to the Windows-1252/ISO-8859-1 mapping (so that I don't feel tempted to build my own).
 I'm not sure if the OEM mapping (Symbol encoding, really, in TrueType) is possible with the FontStruct tool these were created in.